Learning Fairer Representations with FairVIC: Abstract

 \section{Abstract}

 Mitigating bias in automated decision-making systems, particularly in deep learning models, is a critical challenge due to nuanced definitions of fairness, dataset-specific biases, and the inherent trade-off between fairness and accuracy.
 To address these issues, we introduce FairVIC, an innovative approach that enhances fairness in neural networks by integrating variance, invariance, and covariance terms into the loss function during training.
-Unlike methods that rely on predefined fairness criteria, FairVIC abstracts fairness concepts to minimise dependency on protected characteristics.
+Unlike methods based on predefined criteria, FairVIC abstracts fairness to minimise dependency on protected attributes.
 We evaluate FairVIC against comparable bias mitigation techniques on benchmark datasets, considering both group and individual fairness, and conduct an ablation study on the accuracy-fairness trade-off.
-FairVIC demonstrates significant improvements ($\approx70\%$) in fairness across all tested metrics without compromising accuracy, thus offering a robust, generalisable solution for fair deep learning across diverse tasks and datasets.
+FairVIC demonstrates significant improvements ($\approx70\%$) in fairness across all tested metrics without significantly compromising accuracy ($\approx-5\%$), thus offering a robust, generalisable solution for fair deep learning across diverse tasks and datasets.